 We conduct our real estate services business primarily in China.
 Our business depends substantially on conditions in China's real estate industry and more particularly on the volume of new property transactions in China.
 Demand for private residential real estate in China has grown rapidly in recent years but such growth is often coupled with volatility and fluctuations in real estate transaction volume and prices.
 Fluctuations of supply and demand in China's real estate industry are caused by economic, social, political and other factors.
 Over the years, governments at both national and local levels have announced and implemented various policies and measures aimed to regulate the real estate market, in some cases to stimulate further development and more purchase of residential real estate units and in other cases to restrict these activities from growing too rapidly.
-These measures can affect real estate buyers' eligibility to purchase additional units, their downpayment requirements and financing, as well as availability of land to developers and their ability to obtain financing.
+These measures can affect real estate buyers' eligibility to purchase additional units, their down payment requirements and financing, as well as availability of land to developers and their ability to obtain financing.
 These measures have affected and continue to affect the conditions of China's real estate market and cause fluctuations in real estate pricing and transaction volume.
 See "-Our business may be materially and adversely affected by government measures aimed at China's real estate industry".
 Furthermore, there may be situations in which China's real estate industry is so active that real estate developers see a reduced need for marketing initiatives and reduce their spending on such initiatives, which could potentially adversely affect our result of operations.
-To the extent fluctuations in China's real estate industry adversely affect spending on real estate marketing, our financial condition and results of operations may be materially and adversely affect our result of operations may be materially and adversely affect our results of operations may be materially and adversely affect our results of operations may be materially and ad
+To the extent fluctuations in China's real estate industry adversely affect spending on real estate marketing, our financial condition and results of operations may be materially and adversely affected.